Oz CLI

 Running agents

-To start a Warp agent, use the warp agent run subcommand.
+To start an agent, use the oz agent run subcommand.
 You'll need to specify a prompt and, optionally, the MCP servers and agent profile to use.

 The agent will automatically carry out the task you gave it, printing out tool calls and responses as it works.